MartinWie/AEnv/README.md

 ## Todo

-* Add an option to just authenticate a session with MFA(currently, this can be done by running "pydo -Y -q -i")
+* Add proper requirements.txt with https://github.com/Yubico/yubikey-manager
+* fix windows installation(v1 works, the newest not!)
+* document how to enforce MFA / pydo for only prod env variables
 * Load service name also from aws tags
 * Add more information about container mode and necessary IAM permissions
 * Enhance local profile/config setup/usage
-* Describe how to make prod parameters only accessible with MFS auth and the rest without
 * Load multiple services at once instead of concatenating multiple pydo calls ( "pydo -s Service1 pydo -s Service2 ")
  * Load environment tags for ECS container / for task
- * Describe the "troy credential credo"
-* Add proper requirements.txt with https://github.com/Yubico/yubikey-manager
-* ykman deprecated message + message after ykman auth
 * feature to refresh env variables in the background
-* fix windows installation(v1 works, the newest not!)
-* document how to enforce MFA / pydo for (all) cli commands
 * Add testing https://pydantic-docs.helpmanual.io/
 * Add feature for only loading certain variables to speed up loading